freddylinn/cmsf-website/README.md

 ---
 - The `main` branch contains the source code for the website that can be changed
 - The `gh-pages` branch contains the code after it is built and ready to be deployed as a webpage.
 This code is automatically generated  and deployed when changes to `main` are made

+### Changing Data From GitHub
+---
+- Navigate to the `src` folder on the main branch in GitHub
+- From there, navigate to the `data` folder
+- Click on the JSON file you would like to edit
+- Near the top right of the page, find the pencil icon for the "**edit this file**" button
+    - Optionally, click the arrow next to this button and select "open with github.dev".
+This will provide extra features and show errors before they are published
+- Edit the file as needed
+- After changes have been made, click the green "**commit changes**" button in the top right
+- Change the commit message to a short summary of what was changed
+- Ensure that the "commit directly to the main branch" option is selected
+- Click the green "**commit changes**" button in the bottom right of the box to confirm

+##### After Committing Changes
+- Changes will automatically publish to the website after a few minutes
+- The most recent change can be reviewed by clicking on your commit message from the homepage of the github repository
+    - This can be found above all of the files and will be next to your github username in the top center of the screen
+- A list of ALL changes can be viewed by clicking the counterclockwise clock icon with the number of commits next to it

 ### JSON Data